wschuell/notebooks_cogsci2018/README.md

 python run.py
 ```

-There are 2 notebooks:
+There are 2 important files:
-* *1.Running.ipynb* to run the simulations.
-Several hours might be needed to execute everything, but you can change/narrow down the parameter ranges.
+* **Experiment.ipynb** The notebook itself, to run simulations and replot figures.
+A few hours might be needed to run the simulations first (depending on your computer).
-* *2.Plotting.ipynb* to plot the figures
+* **settings.py** where you can modify parameter values and other settings.
+To take changes into account, restart the kernel of the notebook.

 Of course, you are encouraged to test other parameters, policies, or interaction scenarios.
 The code relies on a modular library for the Naming Game model, where many existing versions of the model have already been implemented: https://github.com/flowersteam/naminggamesal